Induan: History

 In the 1960s, English paleontologist Edward T. Tozer (sometimes collaborating with American geologist Norman J. Silberling) crafted Triassic timescales based on North American ammonoid zones (further refining it in the following decades), based on the works of Frank McLearn in British Columbia and Siemon Muller in Nevada who pieced together the ammonoid fossil record of the North American Cordillera.
-Tozer's nomenclature was largely derived from Mojsvar's work, but he redefined them using North American sites.
+Tozer's nomenclature was largely derived from Mojsisovics's work, but he redefined them using North American sites.
 He recommended the Lower Triassic series be divided into the: Griesbachian, Dienerian, Smithian, and Spathian.
 The former two roughly correspond with the Induan.
 Tozer's timescale became popular in the Americas.
-He named the Griesbachian after Griesbach Creek on Axel Heiberg Island, Canada, and further split it into the Gangetian and Ellesmarian substages; the former he defined by the ammonite zones of O. concavum and O. boreale, and the latter by Ophicera commune and Proptychites striatus.
+He named the Griesbachian after Griesbach Creek on Axel Heiberg Island, Canada, and further split it into the Gangetian and Ellesmarian substages; the former he defined by the ammonite zones of O. concavum and O. boreale, and the latter by Ophiceras commune and Proptychites striatus.
 He named the Dienerian after Diener Creek on Ellesmere Island, Canada, and defined it by the ammonite zones P. candus and Vavilovites sverdrupi.

 In the 1970s, the ICS was founded to globally standardize stratigraphy.
 They erected the Subcommission on Triassic Stratigraphy (STS), which published its first timescale to Triassic stratigraphy in 1985.
 They divided it into the Lower, Middle, and Upper series; the Lower Triassic divided into the Induan and Olenekian stages; and the Induan further divided into the Griesbachian and Dienerian substages.
 In a revised 1991 timescale, they dropped several more of Tozer's considerations, and likewise did away with Induan substages entirely, though Tozer's original definition of them are still in use in ammonoid research.

-By the 1990s, most geologists had moved away from ammonite zones, preferring conodonts.
+In the 1990s, detailed studies of Otoceras sites in Tibet, Kashmir, Himalayas, Greenland, Svalbard and the Arctic territories of North America have revealed the problematic interval of existence of this genus.
+By the same decade, most geologists had moved away from ammonite zones, preferring conodonts.
 Consequently, in 1996, the STS moved the Induan's GSSP to Meishan, China, with the appearance of H. parvus.
 It was the first GSSP approved by the STS.